euske/vgaplayer/README.md

   * volumeMutedColor: Color used when the volume is muted. (default: "#ffff0000")
   * imageUrl: Background image URL.
   * menu: Add a menu.
 (Explained below.)
 (1: on, 0: off)
-  * id: String to identify a Flash object.
+  * pid: A string to identify a player in Javascript.
 (Explained below.)

 Adding a Menu
 -------------